Overview and Learning Goals

 Both majors and non-majors will be able to:

-• Display an understanding of the history of Latin America, the Caribbean, and the Latinx communities in the United States.
+• Demonstrate an understanding of the histories, cultures, societies, and intellectual traditions of Latin America, the Caribbean, and U.S. Latinx communities, recognizing both their interconnectedness and regional specificities.

 In addition, majors will be able to: